marcelFRO/ecommerce-analytics/README.md

 ### Operational findings

 6. **Systemic inventory imbalance** — 21 of 26 categories show unsold stock cost exceeding their all-time revenue, aggregating to $8.85M unsold inventory against $7.5M cumulative revenue (118% ratio).
 Worst relative offenders: Socks (161%), Clothing Sets (153%), Suits (152%).
-Largest absolute frozen capital in Jeans ($1.14M) and Outerwear & Coats ($981K).
+Largest absolute frozen capital in Jeans ($1.14M), Outerwear & Coats ($981K), and Sweaters ($691K).
 Pattern is broad and structural, not category-specific. *(Absolute dollar amounts above are inflated by synthetic data — see Limitations.
 Focus on relative rankings between categories, not raw figures.)*

 7. **Blazers & Jackets is the highest-ROI catalog expansion candidate** — quadruple-positive: highest margin in catalog (62.1%), lowest inventory-to-revenue ratio at 94.5% (best inventory health among 26 categories), top-5 revenue per SKU at $360, and limited catalog size (560 SKUs vs 1,400-2,000 for top-revenue categories).
 The 2.7% revenue share reflects supply ceiling more than demand weakness — each existing SKU generates more revenue than Sweaters, Active, or Fashion Hoodies per unit.
 Catalog expansion (SKU count) is the lever, not marketing spend on existing assortment.
 Conversely, **Clothing Sets and Suits are quadruple-negative**: bottom-tier on margin, inventory health, revenue, and catalog size simultaneously — clean discontinuation candidates rather than fixable opportunities.